From ray tracing to waves of topological origin in continuous media: wave packet dynamics in the semi-classical regime

 We define the wave packet's location $y_v$ and wavenumber $p_v$ as the corresponding operators averaged with the energy density $\underline{\Psi}^{\dagger} \cdot \underline{\Psi}$ as weight, since the \textit{multicomponent wave} field $\underline{\Psi}$ is the physical field to be observed:

-where the subscript \textit{v} stands for \textit{vectorial}, and where $\underline{\Psi}$ is normalized according to (\ref{eq:normalization}).
-Recall that this normalization constraint is equivalent to the energy conservation for shallow water waves.
-This is why $y_v$ and $p_v$ are interpreted as energy-weighted position and momentum (wavenumber), respectively.
+where the subscript \textit{v} stands for \textit{vectorial}, and where $\underline{\Psi}$ is normalized according to (\ref{eq:normalization}). { In the quantum mechanical context, $y_v$ and $p_v$ are just the expectation values of the position and momentum operators.
+Recall that the normalization constraint (\ref{eq:normalization}) is equivalent to the energy conservation for shallow water waves.
+This is why $y_v$ and $p_v$ are respectively interpreted in this context as an averaged energy-weighted position and momentum (wavenumber) for a given wavepacket.
+The weight $\lvert \underline{\Psi} \rvert^2$ corresponds indeed to the sum of local kinetic and available potential energy, which, in dimensional units, is $0.5(u^2+v^2+g\eta^2)$.}

 It will be useful to introduce similar quantities defined formally from the scalar wavefield $\psi$, although their physical interpretation is less straightforward: